 Descaling a Steam Generator Iron

-Once you’ve mastered the art of how to descale a steam generator iron by following these easy steps, it’s a routine you should perform regularly to prevent your iron accumulating limescale deposits and keep your ironing sessions running smoothly.
+Once you’ve mastered the art of how to descale a steam generator iron by following these easy steps, it’s a routine you should perform regularly to prevent your iron from accumulating limescale deposits and keep your ironing sessions running smoothly.

 the model used in this cleaning guide is the Philips GC9630 PerfectCare Elite which includes a De-Calc indicator to remind you that it’s time to descale.